The Best Metro Hikes In And Around Rotterdam

 15.4 kilometers – start: final stop tram 25 – finish: metro station Poortugaal

-A classic, this walk.
+A classic, this hiking trail just south of Rotterdam.
 The beauty of this route is that, following the Oude Maas river with it’s many large vessels passing by, you will not cross car traffic anywhere.
-The succession of nature reserves and recreation areas along the river is therefore an oasis of tranquility just a few kilometers from the Rotterdam Ringroad.
+The succession of nature reserves and recreation areas along the river is therefore an oasis of tranquility.
+Even though we’re just a few kilometers from the Rotterdam Ringroad.

 After arriving at the terminus of the tram line, we cross lake Koedoodsplas via a beautifully designed pedestrian bridge.
 We climb a mountain: the 25-meter-high Oude Maasheuvel in the Jan Gerritsepolder.
 An enlightening view of the islands of South Holland, the Rotterdam skyline and the road ahead is our part.

 Then the route goes, over narrow paths between pollard willows, through Carnisse Grienden, a willow forest cut by creeks.
 Part of the path even goes over a narrow walkbridge between the Grienden and the river.
-This is followed by a somewhat more artificial-looking green area, where we pass the most beautiful house in the Rijnmond, which even has its own beach …
+This is followed by a somewhat more artificial-looking green area.
+Here we pass the most beautiful house in the Rijnmond, which even has its own beach …

 We continue on a forest path with a golf course on the right and the willow forests on the left.
 A small side trip to the beautifully wild nature reserve Klein Profijt (the name means Little Profit) is highly recommended.
 And the Rhoonse Grienden that follow after that are also among the most beautiful places in our province.

 At the Rhoon marina, the landscape is more orderly again, but it still remains rather pretty.
-We round the tiny harbor of Poortugaal, pass the grounds of the Delta Hospital and, just before the neighborhood of Zalmplaat, we turn inland, past a small lake, sports fields and allotment gardens.
+We round the tiny harbor of Poortugaal and pass the grounds of the Delta Hospital.
+Just before the neighborhood of Zalmplaat, we turn inland, past a small lake, sports fields and allotment gardens.
 The last part of the route leads through an old polder landscape, the Kievelanden and finally through the village of Poortugaal.

 3 – Over the Hillegers Mountain